-AHHH so many questions from last week.
+AHHH so many questions about Thanksgiving cooking.
 As promised, here are all the answers!

 On Turkey, Grilled

 I have a 22.5" Weber kettle with the rotisserie attachment and a Weber Smokey Mountain smoker.
 I have made good turkeys using both (and just in the kettle without the rotisserie), but wondered your opinion on the best method.
 I leaning toward spatchcocked in the smoker at roasting temp using your salting method.—mnvader